ludwig-ai/ludwig-docs/src/docs/developer_guide.md

 The command line interface is managet by the `ludwig/cli.py` script, which imports the various scripts in `ludwig/` that perform the different command line commands.

-The programmatic interface 9which is also used by the CLI commands) is available in the `ludwig/api.py` script.
+The programmatic interface (which is also used by the CLI commands) is available in the `ludwig/api.py` script.

 Hyper-parameter optimization logic is implemented in the scripts in the `ludwig/hyperopt` package.

 The `ludwig/utils` package contains various utilities used by all other packages.

-Finally the `ludwig/contrib` packages contains user contributed code that intergates with external libraries.
+Finally the `ludwig/contrib` packages contains user contributed code that integrates with external libraries.

 Adding an Encoder